Pat Sabatini

 Patrick Daniel Sabatini (born November 9, 1990) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship.
+As of June 20, 2026, he is #7 in the Meta UFC featherweight rankings.

 Background

 Born and raised in Bristol, Pennsylvania, Sabatini initially played ice hockey at his father's behest.
 After a school bully stuck Pat’s head in a urinal, he started training Tang Soo Do which led to Brazilian Jiu-Jitsu a couple of years later.
 Afterwards he picked up Wrestling, and Sambo.
 He has a younger sister.
 He has a Bachelor of Arts degree from Rider University.

 Mixed martial arts career

 Early career

 In his MMA debut for Cage Fury Fighting Championships at CFFC 35, he submitted Jacob Bohn via rear naked choke in the first round, before beating his next opponent Shelby Graham in the same manner.
 After suffering his first loss via unanimous decision to Robert Watley at CFFC 45, he rebounded at CFFC 52, where he submitted Tony Gravely in the first round via rear naked choke.
 Sabatini would go on to win his next three bouts outside if CFFC, before he returned to appear in the main event of CFFC 67, where he tapped out John de Jesus in the first round via heel hook, winning the CFFC Featherweight Championship.
 Sabatini defended the title submitting Francisco Isata via rear naked choke in round two at CFFC 69.
 Sabatini faced Jose Mariscal at Victory FC 60, losing the bout via split decision.
 Rebounding at CES MMA 52, he defeating Borah Karmo via first round rear-naked choke.

 At CFFC 71, Sabatini faced Da’Mon Blackshear and defeated him via unanimous decision, winning back the CFFC Featherweight Championship.
 Defending his title at CFFC 74, he faced Fabricio Oliveira and tapped him out via rear naked choke in round two.

 Sabatini would lose the CFFC Featherweight Championship to James Gonzalez at CFFC 81 after he broke his arm in a gruesome manner after refusing to tap.
 Returned at CFFC 84 against Jordan Titoni, winning the bout after knocking out Titoni in the first round.
 He would then win back the Featherweight title, submitting Jesse Stirn via armbar in the second round at CFFC 91.